Private Key Security and Use Policy

 Private keys are only accessible to customers once a certificate is issued.
 Once a certificate is issued the customer may delete the private key from our system via the DNSimple website or API.
 If a private key is not deleted by a customer, then we may retain that private key indefinitely.

-For certificates issued by Comodo, customers may choose to submit a CSR that they generated as an alternative to having DNSimple generate the CSR.
+For certificates issued by Sectigo, customers may choose to submit a CSR that they generated as an alternative to having DNSimple generate the CSR.
 In this case, private key material is never provided to DNSimple.
 We will never ask for your private key material to be sent or uploaded into DNSimple.

 Last modified: March 28th, 2018